orioljbosch/orioljbosch.github.io/_pages/cv.md

 Teaching
 ======
+* **Graduate Teaching Assistant**, The London School of Economics and Political Science
+  * _Course_: Survey Methodology
+  * _Academic years_: 2021-2022
+  *
+* **Graduate Teaching Assistant**, The London School of Economics and Political Science
+  * _Course_: Intermediate Quantitative Analysis
+  * _Academic years_: 2021-2022
+  *
 * **Dissertation Adviser**, The London School of Economics and Political Science (LSE)
   * _Role_: MSc dissertation quant adviser
   * _Academic years_: 2020 - 2021

-* **Teaching assistant**, Barcelona Institute of International Studies (IBEI)
+* **Teaching Assistant**, Barcelona Institute of International Studies (IBEI)
   * _Course_: Questionnaire Design
   * _Academic years_: 2017 - 2018 / 2019 - 2019

 Consultancy
 ======
+* **Wellcome Trust**
+  * _Date_: 2021
+  * Analysed a two-wave cross-national survey in 113 countries about mental health and the impact of COVID on opinions about science.

+* **Social Care Institute for Excellence (SCIE)**
+  * _Date_: 2021
+  * Collaborated with healthcare practitioners to draft and launch a longitudinal survey of health and care workers for Social Care Wales, aimed at assessing the efficacy of an innovative training programme.

-* **Money Advice Service**
+* **MoneyHelper**
-  * _Date_: Feb.
-2019 / Apr.
-2019
+  * _Date_: 2019
-  * _Task_: Development and testing of the design of a longitudinal survey of people in debt
+  * Evaluated and analysed a pilot longitudinal survey of people in debt in the UK (2,025 participants).
+  * Authored a report about the methodological lessons learned, aimed at identifying the best procedures to use on the new survey and providing estimates of the sample size that would be needed.

 Academic Service and leadership
 ======
-* _Referee_: Social Science Computer Review, Journal of Media and Psychology, International Journal of Social Research Methodology, Survey Research Methods, Sociological Methods and Research, Electoral Studies, European Political Science Review.
+* _Referee_: Social Science Computer Review, Journal of Media and Psychology, International Journal of Social Research Methodology, Survey Research Methods, Sociological Methods and Research, Field Methods, AMC-CHI22, Electoral Studies, European Political Science Review.
 See my [Publons profile](https://publons.com/researcher/3202994/oriol-j-bosch/)
-* _Conferences_: Reviewer (GOR 2021, BigSurv 2020), Discussant (Doctoral Workshop Political & Social Sciences UPF 2020)
+* _Conferences_: Reviewer (GOR 2021/22, BigSurv 2020), Discussant (Doctoral Workshop Political & Social Sciences UPF 2020)

 Complementary formation
 ======